RPI-DATA/jupyter-book/_build/notebooks/PCA.md

+## Conclusion
+---
+In this notebook we used PCA to a simplify a complex dataset into only the essential dimensions.
+We saw how eliminating dimensions impacts both the

-Contributers: Linghao Dong, Josh Beck, Jose Figueroa, Yuvraj Chopra
+**Contributers:** Linghao Dong, Josh Beck, Jose Figueroa, Yuvraj Chopra